OKScienceDE/Open_Science_101/README.md

 specific contexts (disciplines), but not very useful in others.
 This might limit the usefulness of the collection itself.

-However, there are attemts to do such a thing (blogposts, wiki lists, etc.).
+However, there are attempts to do such a thing (blogposts, wiki lists, etc.).

 ### What we DO want to achieve

-Instead we want to come up with a set of educational resources that provide usable teaching material elaborating the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.
+Instead we want to come up with a set of educational resources that provide usable teaching material elaborating on the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.

 This material can then be easily adapted (e.g. forked) and complemented by e.g. domain-specific tools, regulations, or any other particular topics.

-Over time, this would hopefully build an extended variety of educational material for many different contexts.
+Over time, this will hopefully build an extended variety of educational materials that can be used for many different contexts.

 ## Current Status